Chuck Zukowski has been a UFO field investigator for more than thirty years.

-Zukowski, whose show AlienHighway garnered a strong following on the Travel Channel because of its strong investigative nature.
+Zukowski, whose show Alien Highway has garnered a strong following on the Travel Channel because of its strong investigative nature.

-“And so I was doing field investigations before I was a deputy.
-Since I was a deputy, I’ve learned a lot from it, law enforcement as it helps my future investigations…”
+“And so I was doing ufo field investigations before I was a deputy.
+Since I was a deputy, I’ve learned a lot from it, law enforcement as it helps my future investigations”.

 “My interviewing skills, you know, when you’re talking to someone and can basically tell when they’re lying, or not telling the whole truth, or looking for evidence, different types of evidence…”

-“…So it was kind of like a handshake type of thing.
+“So it was kind of like a handshake type of thing.
 The film investigative work that I’d done previously helped me be a deputy so I learned a lot from both ends”.